 David M. Demski has served as our President and Chief Operating Officer since August 2008 and as one of our directors since our inception in 2003.
 He is a member of our Nominating and Corporate Governance Committee.
 From 2003 to July 2008, Mr. Demski served as our Chief Financial Officer.
 Prior to joining Globus in 2003, Mr. Demski founded Cornerstone Capital LBO Fund, a boutique leveraged-buyout consultancy.
 Mr. Demski's experience also includes serving as Vice President for Gilo Ventures, a Silicon Valley-based venture capital fund, from 2000 to 2001, and serving as Chief Operating Officer of Rendall and Associates, a telecommunications-focused consulting firm, from 1994 to 2000.
 He also managed regional and international distribution for Domino's Pizza during the company's growth in the late 1980s.
 Previously, he was an audit supervisor for Peat, Marwick, Mitchell & Company.
-Mr. Demski received a B.S. in Business Administration from the University of Michigan and an M.B.A. from the Stanford Graduate School of Business.
 Mr. Demski's extensive leadership and experience at our Company and knowledge of our finances and operations, including as one of the founders of our Company, as well as his prior experience in the investing and auditing industries, bring to our Board of Directors critical strategic planning, financial, operations and leadership skills and qualify him to serve as one of our directors.

 Kurt C. Wheeler has been a co-founder and Managing Director of Clarus Ventures, LLC, a life sciences venture capital firm, since its inception in 2005.
 He has served as one of our directors since July 2007 and is a member of our Compensation Committee.
 He has over 25 years of direct investment and industry experience within the healthcare sector, including being a General Partner at MPM Capital, L.P., a healthcare venture capital firm, since 2000.
 Mr. Wheeler co-founded and served as CEO of InControl (NASDAQ: INCL), a publicly-traded medical device company that was acquired by Guidant Corporation in 1998.
 Prior to founding InControl, he was a Principal with the Mayfield Fund, a private equity firm, where he focused on healthcare investing.
 Mr. Wheeler began his career with Eli Lilly & Co., a pharmaceutical company.
 Mr. Wheeler also sits on the boards of directors of SFJ Pharmaceuticals, Inc., Avillion LP and Flowonix, all privately-held companies.
-Previously, he was responsible for investments in the following medical device companies: Hemosense (AMEX: HEM); Intratherapeutics, Inc.; and SenoRx, Inc. (NASDAQ: SENO), and the following biopharmaceutical companies: Eyetech Pharmaceuticals, Inc. (NASDAQ: EYET); Neuromed Pharmaceuticals, Ltd. (NASDAQ: CRXX); Somaxon Pharmaceuticals, Inc. (NASDAQ: SOMX); and Zogenix, Inc. (NASDAQ: ZGNX).
+Previously, he was responsible for investments in the following medical device companies: Hemosense (AMEX: HEM); Intraherapeutics, Inc.; and SenoRx, Inc. (NASDAQ: SENO), and the following biopharmaceutical companies: Eyetech Pharmaceuticals, Inc. (NASDAQ: CRXX); Somaxon Pharmaceuticals, Inc. (NASDAQ: SOMX); and Zogenix, Inc. (NASDAQ: ZGNX).
 Mr. Wheeler holds a B.A. from Brigham Young University and an M.B.A. from Northwestern University.
-Mr. Wheeler's background as a chief executive officer of a publicly-traded medical device company, his extensive experience at the board level in various healthcare companies and his experience as a venture capitalist focused on the medical device and biopharmaceutical industries, bring to our Board of Directors critical skills related to financial oversight of complex organizations, strategic planning, and corporate governance and qualify him to serve as one of our directors.
+Mr. Wheeler's background as a chief executive officer of a publicly-traded medical device company, his extensive experience at the board of Directors critical skills related to financial oversight of complex organizations, strategic planning, and corporate governance and qualify him to serve as one of our directors.